Sierra Madre (Philippines): Endemic flora and fauna

 Northern Sierra Madre Natural Park, the largest protected area in Sierra Madre range, is home to endemic dipterocarp trees belonging to the Hopea and Shorea genera, orchids such as Dendrobium aclinia, the leguminous tree, Milletia longipes and a member of the citrus family, Swinglea glutinosa as well.

 In the forest, in April 2010, the endemic lizard species Northern Sierra Madre Forest monitor lizard – Varanus bitatawa (common name: Butikaw) was described to science, although the Aeta and Ilongot indigenous peoples have known and used it as a food source.
 The Northern Sierra Madre forest monitor lizard is one of the three frugivorous lizards in the Varanidae family along with V. olivaceus and V. mabitang.
 All of the three frugivorous lizards are found only in the Philippines.

 Endemic mammals in Sierra Madre are the Sierra Madre shrew mouse and Sierra Madre forest mouse.

 Non-endemic flora and fauna

-Narra, the national tree of the Philippines, Almaciga, and Kamagong can be found on the Sierra Madre range.
+Pterocarpus indicus ("Narra"), the national tree of the Philippines, Agathis dammara ("Almaciga"), and Diospyros blancoi ("Kamagong") can be found on the Sierra Madre range.

 Isabela oriole, Philippine eagle, and Philippine crocodile are critically endangered species that can be found in fragmented locations.